karlhorky/awesome-speakers/README.md

 Let's make it more transparent and easy to find awesome speakers for meetups and conferences!
 This list of speakers, their contact details and the topics they talk about is a start towards this goal.

-Please add to the list and help make the community better connected and richer.
+Please add to the list and help make a better-connected, richer community.

 ## Contents